Jimut123/bmsan/README.md

 ## Dependencies
 For installing the required dependencies, please use the following packages as mentioned in [dependencies](nvdia_env.txt).
+Note the code might not work on the current versions of the libraries, hence please follow the dependencies.

 ## Running the code